 Where more than one Australian partner is involved in a project, you must appoint a lead organisation.
 Only the lead organisation can submit the application form and enter into the grant agreement with the Commonwealth.

-The application should identify all other members of the proposed group and include a letter of support from each of the project partners.
+The application should identify all other members of the proposed group and include a letter of support from each of the project partners (as detailed in section 7.1).